Ex-police officer faces jury trial on Capitol riot charges

 Associated Press

-Jury selection in Robertson’s trial started on Monday in Washington, D.C.
-One of his former colleagues, Jacob Fracker, was scheduled to join him on trial.
+One of Robertson’s former colleagues, Jacob Fracker, was scheduled to join him on trial in Washington, D.C., this week.
 Instead, Fracker reached a plea deal and agreed to cooperate with federal authorities.

 Fracker pleaded guilty last month to conspiring to obstruct an official proceeding, the joint session of Congress that convened Jan.
 6 to certify President Joe Biden’s electoral victory.
 He is listed as a potential trial witness.